2022 University of Delaware Student Competition for

 This is an annual recurring event sponsored and administered by the Department of Geography and Spatial Sciences (GEOG) and the Data Science Institute (DSI) at UD.
-The 2021 cycle is now complete.
+The 2022 cycle is now complete.
 UD students at all levels entered the university-wide competition for achievements in the art and science of mapping geospatial data.
-Here is the archived call for submissions which were closed on Oct 1, 2021.
-Here is a UDaily article about the 2021 winners.
+Here is the archived call for submissions which were closed on Oct 1, 2022.

 - Cash awards and acknowledgement certificates for a winner ($300) and a runner-up ($200)

 - Competitive entries are featured right here on the competition webpage and at UD GIS Day (Nov 16, 2022), and used by UD educators as examples of excellent map design (with permission)

 - The map entry must have been completed between Sep 1, 2021 and Sep 30, 2022 (roughly, the past academic year)

 - You do not have to be a student at the time of the submission, but you must have been a UD student when you completed the map

 - Students may submit multiple entries, but may only win one prize